alex20465/flowbject/README.md

 # Flowbject

-Flowbject allows you to build, validate and test your state-machine JSON in a more convenient way by interacting with Objects.
-This has many use-cases such as local state-flow validation, custom middlewares such as task identity resolvers, Tasks input/output mocking for flow-testing.
+Flowbject is a high-level library whose aim is to help with writing state-machine flows.
 The concept is based on [Amazon-State-Language](https://states-language.net/spec.html).

+It provides a more convenient way to write and manipulate states.
+The state-machine JSON extraction is encapsulated in hydrators and allows the integration of multiple API languages such as AWS-StepFunctions.

 ## Installation